Current CDPH-CTCA Joint Guidelines

 These guidelines do not cover every aspect of TB control.
 Clinicians should refer to national guidelines for subject areas not included in these guidelines.

 Modifying these guidelines for local use requires the removal of logos and footers referring to CDPH-CTCA and acknowledgment of to the source document.

-Additional Resources: Guidelines not being reviewed and updated, due to resource limitations, are available on the Additional Resources page, the second tab on the Guidelines dropdown menu.
+Additional Resources: Guidelines not being reviewed and updated, due to resource limitations, are available on the Additional Resources page.

 Diagnosis and Treatment:

 - Latent Tuberculosis Infection Guidance for Preventing Tuberculosis In

 - Follow-Up and Assessment of Persons with Class A/B

 - Guidelines for the Treatment of Active TB Disease, 2003 (under revision)

 - Summary of Differences Between 2003 California and National Tuberculosis Treatment Guidelines, 2004

 - Amendment to Joint CDHS/CTCA Guidelines for the Treatment of Active TB Disease, 2006